Mirissa, Sri Lanka: Golden Sands, Swaying Palms & Coastal Charms

 After a shaky start, I finally made it to the summit and was rewarded with a stunning panorama of the whole beach.
 The descent proved trickier — I eased myself down the rock’s backside, inching carefully to keep both my footing and my dignity intact.

 Later that evening, we kept it simple and sweet: dinner at Wijaya Beach Restaurant, a cozy pizza spot right on the sand.
-We sipped Savanna cider, shared a bright Greek salad and dug into a margarita pizza — curiously served without basil but still perfectly satisfying as the waves whispered nearby.
+We sipped on cider, shared a bright Greek salad and dug into a margarita pizza — curiously served without basil but still perfectly satisfying as the waves whispered nearby.

-Unwind With a Massage & Fruit-Filled Yumminess
+Unwind with a Massage & Fruit-Filled Yumminess

-The next morning we wandered into Pachamama for its all-day breakfast.
+The next morning, we wandered into Pachamama for its all-day breakfast.
 Tucked away on a lively side street, the café felt delightfully intimate and the staff greeted us with friendly, efficient service.
 We ordered coffee, a creamy latte, fluffy banana pancakes and a blissful chia pudding.
 Each bite was a little moment of joy — but the pudding stole the show, its coconut milk and jewel-like chia seeds finished with bright ribbons of mango, watermelon and passion fruit.

-Tip | Sadly, Pachamama has since closed but try one of these local spots for breakfast or brunch: Shady Lane Mirissa (see later), Mila Mirissa, Hey Mama, Cafe Extreme or Tuana Mirissa.
+Tip | Sadly, Pachamama has since closed but try one of these local spots for breakfast or brunch: Shady Lane Mirissa, Mila Mirissa, Hey Mama, Cafe Extreme or Tuana Mirissa.

 For the perfect ending, treat yourself to a massage at Secret Root Spa.
 Tucked into a lush jungle garden, this enchanting spa is pure bliss from the first welcome to the last peaceful moment.